 What Is a 9/80 Work Schedule?

-How a 9/80 schedule works
+How does a 9/80 schedule work?

-In the second week, the employee would work Monday to Thursday for nine hours each; Friday will be an additional day off.
-The second week’s total would come to thirty-six hours.
-This way, the employee has worked for eighty hours with an additional day off.
+In the second week, the employee would work Monday to Thursday for 9 hours each; Friday will be an additional day off.
+The second week’s total would come to 36 hours.
+This way, the employee has worked for 8 hours with an additional day off.

 For payroll purposes, you can calculate work over a two-week period instead of the regular weekly calculation.
 Otherwise, your system will show that overtime pay for 4 hours is to be given to the employee.
-You can also treat one half of Friday’s work (4 hours) in the first week and the second half in the second week.
+You can also mark one half of Friday’s work (4 hours) in the first week and the second half in the second week.

-Benefits of a 9/80 work schedule
+Benefits of a 9/80 work schedule:

 Challenges of a 9/80 work schedule